-(HRPO) HUMAN RESOURCE MANAGEMENT
+(HRPO) HUMAN RESOURCE MANAGEMENT AND PERSONNEL ADMINISTRATION, GENERAL

-HRPO-1311 Human Relations and Behavior in Organizations
+HRPO-1311 Human Relations

 (3-3-0).
 Practical application of the principles and concepts of the behavioral sciences to interpersonal relationships in the business and industrial environment.
 A practical course that provides students with current knowledge, skills, and attitudes to prepare them to be more effective performers in today's workplace.
 Skills learned include communications, motivation, management, teamwork, presentations, organization, and leading ethically.